planetarian/damecon-browser/README.md

 ### 🔌 Install extensions

-Unpacked (NOT `.crx`) extensions inside `./extensions` will be loaded automatically.
+Unpacked extensions inside `./extensions` will be loaded automatically.

-- Currently only supports extensions using Manifest v2.
+- Supports both Manifest V2 and V3 extensions.
-- Some plugins may not run properly (or at all) due to some extension APIs being unsupported.
+- Some/many plugins may not run properly (or at all) due to various extension APIs being unsupported.

-There are a few plugins bundled with the Release builds.
-It is safe to remove them, but attempting to update them will likely not work.
+There are a few plugins bundled with the Release builds for your convenience.
+It is safe to remove them if you wish (just delete from the `extensions` folder).

 ### ⚙️ Configure settings